- Bingo (1945), Horseracing (1983), Lottery (1988), Casinos (1989), Card Clubs (1999)

 Paying Gambling Taxes in Minnesota

 Did you know your gambling winnings are subject to federal income tax?
+OnlineUnitedStatesCasinos has gathered everything you need to know about paying taxes.
 Find out how to report your gambling income with our detailed Gambling Taxes Guide.

 Minnesota Casinos Map & Guide